Menrva

 Often, Menrva is depicted in a more essentially Etruscan style, as a lightning thrower.
 Martianus mentions her as one of nine Etruscan lightning deities.
-Depiction with a thunderbolt may be seen on later Roman coins of Minerva as well.
+Etruscan style works often depict Menrva with a thunderbolt; the thunderbolt imagery seems to be unique to Etruscan Menrva images.

 Menrva seems to have been associated with weather phenomena.
 The Greeks never attributed an association with weather to Athena, making this another important difference between the two religious cults that demonstrates their separate characteristics.

 Menrva's name is indigenous to Italy and might even be of Etruscan origin, stemming from an Italic moon goddess, *Meneswā 'She who measures'.
 It is thought that the Etruscans adopted the inherited Old Latin name, *Menerwā, thereby calling her Menrva.
 However, this has been disputed.
 Carl Becker suggests that her name appears to contain the PIE root *men-, which he notes was linked in Greek primarily to memory words (cf. Greek "mnestis"/μνῆστις 'memory, remembrance, recollection'), but which more generally referred to 'mind' in most Indo-European languages.

 Menrva often was depicted in the Judgement of Paris, called Elcsntre (Alexander, his alternative name in Greek) in Etruscan, one of the most popular Greek myths in Etruria.

 Menrva was part of a triple deity with Uni and Tinia, later reflected in the Roman Capitoline Triad of Juno, Jupiter, and Minerva.